anindameister/cps2Project/readme.md

 # What is OPC UA? [[1]](#1)
+- **OPC UA (short for Open Platform Communications United Architecture) is a data exchange standard for industrial communication (machine-to-machine or PC-to-machine communication).**
 - OPC UA is a unified architecture of information exchange for industrial communications
     - particularly on devices
         - within machines,